DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

     C.  Obasanjo nearly removed from office by impeachment in 2003
         1. Obasanjo avoided removal by apologizing to National Assembly (his supporters also likely paid off a few Senators)
+            -   has lead following Presidents to respect the NA more

         2. Obasanjo ensures that impeachment leaders not nominated in PDP primary elections in 2003
         3. Nonetheless, Obasanjo more respectful of National Assembly